 The city fountain was shooting out water from spitting dolphins.
 It was our town emblem – the dolphins, not the spitting.
 Dolphins don’t actually spit; it’s baseball players who do.
 I think the people at the factory must have gotten confused about the two images.

 I jogged on past the fountain.
 Three of my fellow turtles dropped down onto the stone benches surrounding the dolphins.
 I was no longer part of a group then.
-Two sagging runners were all that kept me from being the lone straggler at the end.
+Two sagging runners up ahead of me were all that kept me from being the lone straggler at the end.

 I made my way past the fair grounds onto the trails near the beach.
 The waves were kicking up a frothy, bubbled mass of spume.
 The waves pounded at the sand, echoing the noise of my feet hitting the asphalt trail, beating over and over the rhythm of my fatigue.

 I wondered if Tammy were still running strong.
 Already I’d made it past several racers who’d dropped out.
-They were bent over aching shins or lying stretched out on the sand, moaning.
+They were bent over, rubbing aching shins or lying stretched out on the sand, moaning.
 I kept going, occasionally sipping at the water tied to my belt.

 The mile check-in came and went.
 I was so tired I didn’t stop.
 I couldn’t imagine my arms not pumping the cadence, my heart not beating the rumba, my legs and side not aching.
 I kept on going because to stop would have meant to collapse; it would have meant the world coming in around me, burying me in the pain of arms and legs and straining muscles.